0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 the tokens from the large oracle contract, your node will no longer be eligible to serve in deposit and withdrawal oracles.

-If the node is currently [serving](#how-to-find-out-which-small-oracle-your-node-serves) in a deposit or withdrawal oracle.
-You can disassociate the tokens after the oracle rotates.
-This happens when the deposit of 25 ETH or withdrawal limit of 50 ETH has been met.
+If the node is currently [serving](#how-to-find-out-which-small-oracle-your-node-serves) in a deposit or withdrawal oracle, you must wait for the oracle to rotate to disassociate your tokens.
+The oracle rotates either when it reaches either the deposit limit of 25 ETH or the withdrawal limit of 50 ETH.

-If you cannot wait for the deposit or withdrawal rotation, or if your node has to be shut down for maintenance.
-You can request a new oracle if the oracle is at least 14 days old.
+If you cannot wait for the oracle to rotate, or if your node has to be shut down for maintenance, you can request a new oracle if the oracle is at least 14 days old.
 This will end the [epoch](../pbc-fundamentals/dictionary.md#epoch) of the oracle and three new nodes will be selected.
 The tokens of the three nodes associated with a specific oracle will get pending status for 14 days.

 If you have enough tokens available the node can be reselected for the same oracle.
 This can be prevented by [disassociating](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract) unused tokens in the large oracle contract.
-Only do this action, if you want your node to leave all oracle services.
+Only do this if you want your node to leave all oracle services.

 ### How to find out which small oracle your node serves